Hopac/Hopac/Docs/Programming.md

 [Cell](https://github.com/VesaKarvonen/Hopac/tree/master/Benchmarks/Cell), that
 creates large numbers of cells and large numbers of jobs running in parallel that perform updates on randomly chosen cells.
-While the benchmark program is not terribly exiting, it nicely substantiates the claims made in the first section about the lightweight nature of Hopac jobs and channels.
+While the benchmark program is not terribly exciting, it nicely substantiates the claims made in the first section about the lightweight nature of Hopac jobs and channels.